 Rent arrears and rent recovery

-In these difficult times for residential landlords, knowing what action you can take when a tenant stops paying you their rent has never been more important.
+As a residential landlord, knowing what action you can take when a tenant stops paying you their rent is vitally important.

 Moving quickly to minimise the damage is key and our Residential Property Disputes Team here at Wards Solicitors, highly experienced in this area of the law, can talk you through exactly what you need to do to get things moving in the right direction.